Last Update September 2023

 The journal also publishes clinically relevant review articles, letters to the editor, and commentaries.
 Topics covered are of interest to clinically oriented physicians, researchers, epidemiologists, psychologists, diabetes educators, and other health professionals.
 The journal does not publish descriptions of study designs without data, papers on in vitro studies, or studies involving animals.

-- Responses to Possible Scientific Misconduct
+- Responses to Possible Scientific or Publishing Misconduct

 - Peer Review